dtonhofer/prolog_notes/naming_and_symbols/README.md

 We have these "kind of things":

-- A shallow subclassing tree for _Term_ blue
+- A shallow subclassing tree for the concept of _Term_ in blue;
-- The _Variable Name_ in green
+- The _Variable Name_ concept in green;
 - A relationship whereby the _Variable Name_ is connected to certain _Terms_.
 This is used to explain the concepts of a _Fresh Variable_ or a _Nonfresh Variable_.